Anti-racism protesters rally around world, topple statue

 “It’s a global issue,” said Quinland Anderson, a 28-year-old British citizen living in Hong Kong.
 “We have to remind ourselves despite all we see going on in the U.S. and in the other parts of the world, black lives do indeed matter.”

-“It’s quite unfortunate, you know, in this current 21st century that people of color are being treated as if they are lepers,” Nassir told The Associated Press.
+“It’s quite unfortunate, you know, in this current 21st century that people of color are being treated as if they are lepers,” Nassir said.
 He said he occasionally has felt racist attitudes, most notably when riding the subway.

 “Maybe you’re finding a place to stand, and people just keep moving (away) and you’ll be, like, ‘What?’”
 Nassir said: “We’re strong people but sometimes everyone has a limit.”